CHARACTERISTICS OF THE CLASS

 Oversee capital improvement projects & negotiate and manage contracts with outside vendors

-A. TRAINING AND EXPERIENCECompletion of a Bachelor Degree in Recreation Administration or related field and three years of progressively responsible management/supervisory experience in a public recreation agency or a combination of training and experience working in a public recreation agency providing the required knowledge, skills, and abilities.
-Must have a valid State of Florida Driver License.
+Completion of a Bachelor Degree in Recreation Administration or related field and three years of progressively responsible management/supervisory experience in a public recreation agency Must have a valid State of Florida Driver License.
 Applicants who possess a valid out of state driver’s license must obtain the Florida driver’s license within 10 days of employment.

 B. KNOWLEDGE, SKILLS, AND ABILITIESKnowledge of planning and coordinating citywide special events.